Earthquake insurance in Canada

 Insurers buy catastrophe protection from reinsurance companies.
 This helps spread the risk (and cost) of disasters globally.

-Insurance companies are heavily regulated by both provincial and federal governments.
+Insurance companies, including those in Quebec, are heavily regulated by both provincial and federal governments.
 Among other things, these governmental bodies supervise the solvency of companies.

 Insurance companies must be members of the Property and Casualty Insurance Compensation Corporation (PACICC).
 If an insurance company fails, PACICC will automatically respond to all valid claims for participating members.
 PACICC is similar to the Canadian Deposit Insurance Corporation, which protects savings in case a bank fails.